luthfihariz/revou-job-board-api/README.md

 - Install dependencies using pip
     ```pip install -r requirements.txt```
 - Remove Pipfile and Pipfile.lock
+- Everytime we add new dependencies to the pip by `pip install blabla` make sure to `pip freeze > requirements.txt` to update the dep list before deploying

 ## Firebase Function Local Testing
 ```firebase emulators:start --only function```